29,711 total views, 11 views today

-Nevertheless, from my personal experience, I have noticed – whatever the tool or approach we follow, planning is the key aspect for the successful migration – if you do not have proper planning or checklist, for a little mistake your migration can be messed up.
+Nevertheless, from my personal experience, I have noticed – whatever the tool or approach we follow, planning is the key aspect of a successful migration – if you do not have proper planning or checklist, for a little mistake your migration can be messed up.
 So below are my top 25 key checklists for any type of SharePoint migration project.

-- In modern SharePoint online subsites are not recommended – Microsoft recommends to have each site as separate site collection (here we don’t call as site collection, we call as a site).
+- In modern SharePoint, online subsites are not recommended; Microsoft recommends having each site as a separate site collection (here we don’t call it a site collection, we call it a site).

-- Prepare a mapping excel which source site goes to which target the modern site.
+- Prepare a mapping in Excel for which source site goes to which target modern site.
 Including each subsite to a modern SharePoint online site.

-- Create an inventory about all list or library in source site which has more than 5k items because for threshold issue need to take special care post-migration.
+- Create an inventory of all lists or libraries on the source site that have more than 5k items because the threshold issue needs special attention post-migration.

-- Create an inventory about all checked out files in the source site because during migration will get an error for this.
+- Create an inventory of all checked-out files in the source site, because during migration you will get an error for this.

 - Create an inventory of all lookup lists in the source.